The following is a transcript of this video.

 “Anthropologists have long known that when a tribe of people lose their feeling that their way of life is worth-while they may stop reproducing, or in large numbers simply lie down and die beside streams full of fish: food is not the primary nourishment of man.”
 (The Birth and Death of Meaning, Ernest Becker)

 Becker in fact considered the need for meaning in life to be more important than did Nietzsche.
 Mankind must not only believe life to have meaning in order to flourish, as Nietzsche alluded to, but for Becker, mankind needs to be convinced life has meaning in order to survive at all.

 What is it about human existence which creates the need for individuals to believe life has meaning?
-In the last lecture we noted that Arthur Schopenhauer argued that it is the inevitability of suffering combined with the awareness of the inescapability of death which creates the need for there to be a meaning to life.
-Nietzsche too, likely influenced directly by Schopenhauer, claimed that the need for there to be a meaning to life is actually intimately related with the need for there to be a meaning to suffering.
+In the last lecture we noted that Arthur Schopenhauer argued that it is the inevitability of suffering combined with the awareness of the inescapability of death which creates this need.
+Nietzsche too, likely influenced by Schopenhauer, claimed that the need for a meaning to life is intimately related with the need for there to be a meaning to suffering.